virgo-project/virgo/README.md

 When our social services and public agencies are not held hostage by executive incompetence, but are comprised of a network of interoperating decentralized autonomous organizations.

+When our education system is not a process of conditioning human beings to become a mere piece in the machinery of infinite growth, but a virtuous cycle of whole human development.

 When we have trust in our institutions by virtue of their openness and transparency and accountability.

 When our representatives are not merely talking heads on censored media channels,